emard/esp32blesynscan/README.md

 In both Classic and Low Energy modes ESP32 consumes about 70 mA.

+# Android

+Synscan works in BLE mode.

+SynScan pro -> Settings -> Connect Settings -> BLE.

+"Serial Bluetooth Terminal" can connect in
+Bluetooth Classic directly when ESP32 is booted in Bluetooth Classic mode.

+"Serial Bluetooth Terminal" can connect in
+Low Energy mode if source is compiled with
+UUIDs of nRF, Microchip or TIO (search for comments "serial terminal works").

+Basic request/response works:

+    request
+    :e1\r

+    response
+    =0210A1\r

 # Linux Bluetooth Classic

 Bluetooth classic works from linux and